ServiceComposer/ServiceComposer.AspNetCore/docs/composition-over-controllers.md

 # Composition over controllers

-ServiceComposer can be used to enhance a MVC web application by adding compostion support to Controllers.
+ServiceComposer can be used to enhance a MVC web application by adding composition support to Controllers.
 ServiceComposer can be configured to use a technique called "Composition over controllers":

 <!-- snippet: enable-composition-over-controllers -->
 <a id='snippet-enable-composition-over-controllers'></a>